 The entrance to the catacombs is located in the basilica.

 The Circus of Maxentius

-Although remains survived the test of time, the Circus of Maxentius was originally part of a vast complex that also included a palace and a funerary monument dedicated to the son of the Emperor (Romulus).
+Although only remnants remain today, the Circus of Maxentius was once part of a grand complex that included a palace and a memorial for the Emperor’s son, Romulus.

 The Tomb of Cæcilia Metella